 At least two thousand people will die through consumption of unknown, unregulated substances in British Columbia this year, as policy stands.

 But the Controlled Drugs and Substances Act is federal, you deflect.
 Ah but public health is provincial and so are the regulation of pharmacists and the retail sale of certain regulated substances:

-REGULATE ACCESS TO EXPANDED Safe Supply via “drug stores” and pharmacies (including co-ops), over the counter.
+REGULATE ACCESS TO EXPANDED Safe Supply via “drug stores” and pharmacies (including co-ops or compassion clubs: DULF), over the counter.
 This is a public health approach, an economic intervention in the illicit market.

-A public health approach – as with the COVID vaccines – means that a medication is universally prescribed.
+A public health approach – as we do with… lets say DAIRY PRODUCTS – means that the consumer trusts that the product is what it says it is, because the government intervenes in the supply chain to ensure that.
 Yes, EVERYONE USES DRUGS and accessible safe supply will prevent harm to everyone.

-Key government, are you against crime and violence and money laundering?
+Hey government, are you against poverty and crime and violence and money laundering?
 END PROHIBITION.
 Are you against the racist criminalization of Black and Indigenous people?
 Really?
 Then END PROHIBITION.
 The war on drugs is how the state USES LAW TO ENFORCE RACISM AND ALWAYS HAS BEEN

 It would also keep billions in the legal economy.
 By the way.

 “But the children!
 What if kids start using these drugs?
 What about youth?”

 WHAT DO YOU THINK THEY’RE USING NOW?

 Look.
 We are in trouble here.
 No. YOU are in trouble here.